 In March 2018, Management committed to a plan to sell the International Life Division, including the related assets and liabilities.
-However, due to circumstances beyond the Group's control, the sale was not completed.
-The Group is currently active in the market to locate potential buyers, has distributed offering documents and has signed nondisclosure agreements with interested parties.
+As at March 31, 2020, the sale is pending submission for regulatory approval.

 Argus International Life Bermuda Limited (AILBL)

 AILBL is a wholly owned subsidiary of AGH and is a registered separate accounts company under the Argus International Life Insurance Limited Consolidation and Amendment Act 2008.
 Any reference made to AILBL in this document will mean to refer to AILBL as a stand-alone entity unless otherwise stated.